 In the past, political-social engineers employed a one-size-fits-all approach to influencing people’s behavior.

-They would identify a group of people with similar characteristics—such as age, gender, or income—and then target them with a message designed to appeal to that group as a whole.
+They would identify people with similar characteristics—such as age, gender, or income—and then target them with a message designed to appeal to that group.

 However, this approach is no longer effective in today’s hyper-personalized world.